vtexdocs/help-center-content/docs/announcements/en/ensure-more-safety-and-control-on-your-order-authorization-screen.md

 ---
-title: Ensure more safety and control on your Order Authorization screen
+title: "Ensure more safety and control on your Order Authorization screen"
 id: 2CQWK0yFoBVjCHQGvChC7B
 status: PUBLISHED
 createdAt: 2019-06-06T17:24:29.977Z